 They don't go for former flight attendants in my opinion.
 They pick other people with no experience and who struggled reading the announcement.
 I was in shock but wasn't surprised.
 You are only guaranteed 65 HOURS a month!
 That's lower than working for regional. $18.05 per hour which is good for a charter, but that the same rate if you worked regional as well.
 Flight benefits is way different for a charter.
 They have jump seat agreements for travel.
 You real travel benefits start after a year and its with United.

 Its a good airline, but wouldn't recommend it for myself.
 Best information is that they travel all over the world and you mostly fly the military and armed forces around.
 This is airline would be great to start off your flight attendant career.

-I applied online and the process took 3 months – interviewed at Omni Air.
+I applied online.
+The process took 3+ months – interviewed at Omni Air (Tulsa, OK).

 The hiring process was drawn out to an unacceptable length of time.
 It took over 3 months from the closing of the position online to the job offer.

-I applied in-person and the process took 2 days - interviewed at Omni Air in October 2012.
+I applied online.
+The process took a week – interviewed at Omni Air (Tulsa, OK) in July 2013.

-I applied in-person and the process took a day – interviewed at Omni Air in November 2012.
+I applied in-person.
+The process took a day – interviewed at Omni Air (Seattle, WA) in November 2012.